Info. folder SPECIFIC hud-/allergiprodukter

 SPECIFIC offers a complete range of diets for the management of chronic kidney disease in dogs and cats, including high digestible and highly palatable hydrolysed kidney diets.
 We have both dry and wet diets for both dogs and cats and our new hydrolysed kidney diets are state of the art nutrition for renal care in dogs and cats. the most important features are:

-The kidneys are responsible for filtering metabolic waste, regulating fluid and electrolyte balance, secretion and metabolism of compounds (Bartges J.W.
-(2012)).
-Chronic kidney disease (CKD) is a progressive and irreversible disease that affects the kidneys' ability to filter waste products and maintain electrolyte and fluid balance.
+Chronic kidney disease (CKD) is common, especially in elderly cats and dogs.
+It is a lifelong progressive and irreversible disease that affects the kidneys' ability to filter waste products and maintain electrolyte and fluid balance.

-Nutrition is an important part of the management of CKD in dogs and cats to help to slow down the progression of the kidney failure, improve quality of life, and prevent secondary complications in dogs and cats.
+Nutrition is an important part of the management of CKD in dogs and cats to help to slow down the progression of the kidney failure, improve quality of life, and prevent secondary complications.42,43,71 By choosing the best possible nutrition you can prolong the life span of your furry patient and secure their vitality throughout their life.

 Materials for vets and nurses add